-- Factor in poor compliance with the LO by proposing and setting TACs lower than the ICES maximum catch advice, to ensure that the agreed TACs do not lead to fishing mortality beyond sustainable levels.
-So-called quota "top-ups", intended to cover catches that used to be discarded prior to the LO and now have to be landed, should not be applied while the LO is not effectively controlled.
+- Underpin sustainable TAC-setting by robust controls and full catch documentation using remote electronic and camera monitoring.
+REM has become a vital and irreplaceable tool that is now implemented in fisheries around the world.
+The swift roll-out of REM across EU waters is key to ensuring that catches are fully documented and accounted for, and that management measures (including TACs) are complied with. - In the absence of robust, comprehensive control and monitoring, factor in poor compliance with the LO by proposing and setting TACs lower than the ICES maximum catch advice, to ensure that the agreed TACs do not lead to fishing mortality beyond sustainable levels.
+So-called quota "top-ups", intended to cover catches that used to be discarded prior to the LO and now have to be landed, should not be applied while the LO is not effectively monitored and controlled.
 If such top-ups nevertheless continue to be used, then TAC deductions need to be made in order to account for continued discards covered by LO exemptions.
-Such deductions need to be based on robust discard estimates, and where discard information is limited or uncertain, larger deductions must be applied in line with the precautionary approach. - Make access to quota "top-ups" conditional on demonstrated vessel compliance with the LO and full catch documentation, notably through REM and/or appropriate independent observer coverage.
-Such top-ups were intended to allow fishers to legally land catches that would have been discarded prior to the LO, and therefore must not be made available to vessels that are not demonstrably complying with the LO.
+Such deductions need to be based on robust discard estimates, and where discard information is limited or uncertain, larger deductions must be applied in line with the precautionary approach. - Make access to quota "top-ups" conditional on demonstrated vessel compliance with the LO and full catch documentation, notably through REM, supported by independent observer coverage as appropriate.
+Such top-ups were intended to allow fishers to legally land catches that would have been discarded prior to the LO, and therefore must not be made available to vessels that are not demonstrably complying with the LO. - Create and promote quota redistribution solutions, beyond traditional swaps, to avoid closing fisheries if quota is available elsewhere.

-23 Communication from the Commission to the European Parliament and the Council (2022).
+Communication from the Commission to the European Parliament and the Council (2022).
 COM(2022) 253 final.
 Towards more sustainable fishing in the EU: state of play and orientations for 2023.
 Commission Staff Working Document SWD(2022) 157 final.

-24 L. Borges.
-2020.
+Borges, L (2020).
 The Unintended Impact of the European Discard Ban.
 ICES Journal of Marine Science.
 Also see: ClientEarth's and Our Fish's briefings on the LO.
 This short 5 min presentation (starting at 15:30) visualises the risk that 'topped up' catch-based TACs pose in combination with illegal discards.
+53 Future Fisheries Alliance (2022).
+TransparentSea - Protecting our ocean using Remote Electronic Monitoring with cameras.